EY Case Interview: Format by Division, Sample Cases, and Prep Strategy (2026)

 This is different from a candidate-led case where you would receive the prompt and drive the entire analysis.
 The interviewer-led format tests your ability to think on your feet within a guided structure, communicate clearly at each step, and handle data when it arrives.

-Based on 300+ practice sessions on Road to Offer, the most common mistake in interviewer-led cases is passivity — answering each question in isolation without connecting the pieces.
+The most common mistake in interviewer-led cases is passivity: answering each question in isolation without connecting the pieces.
 Strong candidates reference earlier answers when responding to new prompts: "This connects to the staffing data we looked at earlier, which showed..."
+That running thread signals that you are building a single argument, not reacting to disconnected prompts.

 EY S&T Case Format: Deal-Oriented Thinking